GeekyAnt/BasicGPTappforAPi/README.md

 # BasicGPTappforAPi
-Please note i have no idea what i'm doping but hopefully ther eis enough in here to get you going.
+Please note i have no idea what i'm doing but hopefully there is enough in here to get you going.

 Super basic python based chat app for working with ChatGPT API.
 Records output to PostgreSQL server for recall you will need to setup.